Volthree/MyBallsSurvival/README.md

 5) In Run/Debug Configurations window choise Application>MainTest.
 6) You will see a window like this
 ![Add](ScreenshotsForReadme/AddModule.png)
-8) Write your module path from 2).
+8) Write your module path from 2) and repeat --add-modules javafx...

 Enjoy!